QuantumPL/site/content/publication/Svore2018/index.md

   materials science, cryptography, and machine learning.
 The dominant approach to programming quantum computers is to provide an existing high-level language with libraries that allow for the expression of quantum programs.
-This approach can permit computations that are meaningless in a quantum context; prohibits succint expression of interaction between classical and quantum logic; and does not provide important constructs that are required for quantum programming.
+This approach can permit computations that are meaningless in a quantum context; prohibits succinct expression of interaction between classical and quantum logic; and does not provide important constructs that are required for quantum programming.
 We present Q#, a quantum-focused domain-specific language explicitly designed to correctly, clearly and completely